s-victor/TinyPedal/docs/customization.md

     show_pitout_prediction_while_requested_pitstop
 Show estimated pit out on-track position indication while player has requested pitstop and not in pit lane.

-    number_of_predication
+    number_of_prediction
-Set number of pit out predication to display.
+Set number of pit out prediction to display.
 Value range is limited in `1` to `20`.

     pitstop_duration_minimum
-Set pit stop duration (in seconds) of first predication.
+Set pit stop duration (in seconds) of first prediction.

     pitstop_duration_increment
-Set each pit stop duration (in seconds) increment after previous predication.
+Set each pit stop duration (in seconds) increment after previous prediction.
 Default increment is `10` seconds.

-Note, each time when pit stop duration of the nearest predication exceeded current pit stop timer, the predication circle will be removed, and a new predication circle will be appended with pit stop duration increment after the last predication.
+Note, each time when pit stop duration of the nearest prediction exceeded current pit stop timer, the prediction circle will be removed, and a new prediction circle will be appended with pit stop duration increment after the last prediction.

     pitout_time_offset
 Set amount time offset (in seconds) for catching up with vehicle speed after pit out.
 Default is `3` seconds.